haolongzhangm/auto_update_cscope_ctags_database/README.md

 #easy create new cscope and ctags databse by command  :Createtag
 -----
-can intelligent identificate kernel dir eg:<br>
+can intelligent identificate Linux kernel dir eg:<br>
 even U eidt at subdir like  vim kirkwood-cpufreq.c  at dir kernel/drivers/cpufreq <br>
-we can intelligent detect it is a kernel tree, then call make cscope [ARCH] for gen <br>
+we can intelligent detect it is a Linux kernel tree, then call make cscope [ARCH] for gen <br>
 kernel database<br>

-suppor ARCH:<br>
+suppor Linux kernel ARCH:<br>
 alpha', 'arm', 'avr32', 'c6x', 'frv', 'hexagon', 'm68k', 'microblaze', 'mn10300', <br>
 parisc', 's390', 'sh', 'tile', 'unicore32', 'xtensa', 'arc', 'arm64', 'blackfin', <br>
 cris', 'h8300', 'ia64', 'm32r', 'metag', 'mips', 'openrisc', 'powerpc', 'score', <br>
 sparc', 'um', 'x86<br>

-if we can not  match kernel tree we will use  find command to gen needed files  <br>
+if we can not  match kernel tree we will use 'find' command to gen needed files.More info: man find <br>
+Now we support Linux and MAC OS, do not support Windows, caused by windows do not support 'find' <br>
+command, If u want to use it at windows env, U need to expand Windows sopport unix-like 'find' <br>
+by tools like: 'git for windows' <br>

 Install
 ===